TheoBrigitte/kimsufi-notifier/RUN_IN_CI.md

 This documentation describe how to run the check script using different CI services.

-Examples are provided they will run the check script every hour and send a notifications to OpsGenie.
+Examples are provided, they will run the check script every hour and send a notifications to OpsGenie.
 You can customize them to fit your needs using environment variables described in [config.env.example](config.env.example) file.

 ## GitHub Actions